Visit the Titanic: This is how much the dive costs

 What does the 2023 Titanic Expedition consist of?

-According to OceanGate, the 2023 Titanic Expedition is an 8-day mission that begins and ends in St. John’s, Newfoundland.
+According to OceanGate, the 2023 Titanic Expedition is an eight-day mission that begins and ends in St. John’s, Newfoundland.

 There are a series of missions that will take place in 2023.